someSplunkGuy/redactor/README.md

 +------------------+------------------------------------+

 Usage:
-python redactme.py <sourceFile> <destinationFile>
+python redactme.py <sourceFile> -o <destinationFile>

 Simply tell redactme what to read and where to put the results.
-Be sure to review your results and report any issues via email so I can add redactions for any unredacted data.